 A gum graft may be suggested to replenish the volume of the gum tissues.
 This involves extracting healthy tissues from the palate (roof of the mouth) and grafting them to the receded area.
 Over time, the newly grafted tissues would blend in with the existing gums and grow naturally.
 Along with these procedures, antibiotic medication may be suggested by the dentist to prevent the spread of the infection and halt it.
 One of the prominent drugs is Arestin, which is placed directly under the gums in the gum pockets.
 Oral pills may also be recommended.
 Further, the patient is required to practice optimum oral hygiene to prevent reinfection.

-Learn more about periodontics by requesting an appointment with our Concord Dentist.
-Call our office or request an appointment online.
+Learn more about periodontics by requesting an appointment with our Dentist in Concord CA. Call our office or request an appointment online.